RebornBeat/BGP-X/hardware/README.md

 ### Category 3: BGP-X Gateway v1 — Provider Infrastructure

-**Target**: ISPs, hosting providers, enterprise operators, organizations running public BGP-X infrastructure
+**Target**: ISPs, hosting providers, enterprise operators, organizations running public BGP-X infrastructure.

 The BGP-X Gateway v1 is high-throughput provider infrastructure.
 It is NOT a consumer device — it is for operators who want to run public exit nodes, high-capacity domain bridge nodes, or backbone relay nodes.